The Profession of Medical Illustration

 In addition to formal classes, seminars and lectures, our students learn by hands-on performance, by participating in project critiques, and by cultivating creative thinking in peer-to-peer interactions.
 To better prepare our students to be productive in the rapidly evolving world of communications, class assignments are designed to give them not only theoretical knowledge but practical experience as well.

 "Medical Illustration," featuring artwork by the faculty and students of the GRU Medical Illustration Graduate Program.
-Graphic design by Andrew Swift. © 2003 Georgia Health Sciences University.
+Graphic design by Andrew Swift. © 2003 Georgia Regents University.
 All rights reserved.